Staff Development Weekly Update

 ALN Conference 2025

-Sustainable Innovation: moving forward in challenging times - Call for Papers now open!
+Sustainable Innovation: moving forward in challenging times Conference Registration now open!

 Online via Teams - Wednesday 18 June 2025; In-person - Friday 11 July at the Business School, Manchester Metropolitan University.